PAST PROJECTS (UNDER CONSTRUCTION)

 Watermarks in Icelandic manuscripts

-One conference presentation: "Dating post-medieval Icelandic manuscript based on watermarks.
+Conference presentation: "Dating post-medieval Icelandic manuscript based on watermarks.
 A case study of selected nineteenth century Hrómundar saga Gripssonar manuscripts", Abstracts of the 17th Care and Conservation of Manuscripts, Copenhagen (2018), Download.

-One peer-reviewed article in the conference proceedings: "Dating paper manuscripts based on watermarks: A case study of selected nineteenth-century Icelandic manuscripts", Care and conservation 17 (2020).
+Peer-reviewed article in the conference proceedings: "Dating paper manuscripts based on watermarks: A case study of selected nineteenth-century Icelandic manuscripts", Care and conservation 17 (2020).

 Computer assisted stemmatics

-One conference presentation: "Re-approaching new stemmatics: Choice of relationship revealing readings for cladistic analysis", Book of Abstracts, International Symposium on Digital Humanities, Växjö (2016), pp. 44- 45, Download.
+"Re-approaching new stemmatics: Choice of relationship revealing readings for cladistic analysis", Book of Abstracts, International Symposium on Digital Humanities, Växjö (2016), pp. 44- 45, Download.

-One peer-reviewed article in the conference proceedings: "A choice of relationship-revealing variants for a cladistic analysis of Old Norse texts: some methodological considerations", Digital Humanities Symposium Proceedings (2017): pp. 52–74, Download.
+Peer-reviewed article in the conference proceedings: "A choice of relationship-revealing variants for a cladistic analysis of Old Norse texts: some methodological considerations", Digital Humanities Symposium Proceedings (2017): pp. 52–74, Download.

 Working paper: "A new stemma of Njáls saga" by A.Hall et al.